fabioesilveira/FAST-FUEL-PROJECT/README.md

 ## Overview

 Fast Fuel was built as a **portfolio-grade project** to demonstrate:

 - Scalable frontend architecture
 - Clean backend design with MVC + service layers
 - Secure authentication with email verification, password recovery, and role-based access
 - Stripe-based payment workflow with server-side payment verification
 - Realistic e-commerce and order lifecycle logic
+- Automated CI/CD workflows with GitHub Actions and Vercel
 - Strong attention to UI/UX and mobile-first behavior

 ---